Goetsit/D-D-DR/README.md

 <b>Goal: Infrastructure is often very reactive and this is our opportunity to proactively go through scenarios to help better prepare ourselves as individuals and as an infrastructure team to address not just disaster scenarios but the impact a disaster can have.

-Key point to remember: We can't plan for every disaster, but we can plan for impact.
+Key point to remember: We can't plan for every disaster, but we can plan for impact such as critical systems or staff being unavailable.
 </b>